Action items: Definition, how to write, and examples

 Common mistakes when creating action items

-When done well, action items can help your team's workflow, knock out to-dos on your task list, and accelerate your project progress.
-However, when action items aren’t clearly defined, it can cause major headaches.
+When done well, action items can help your team's workflow, knock out to-dos on your task list, and speed up your project progress.
+However, when action items aren't clearly defined, it can cause major headaches.

 Here are a few common mistakes to avoid when creating action items: